wiredawg/tanzer/README.md

 of keepalive requests, HTTP message parsing, and SCGI and CGI support.
 Writing "Hello, world!" with tänzer is a snap!
 And so is everything else you want to do.
 Write your app with tänzer today.

+For further information and documentation, please visit http://tanzer.io/.

 Features
 --------